Ordinal Regression: Breathing Test Results.

 "contr.treatment" "contr.poly"

 "contr.treatment" corresponds to dummy coding for unordered factors.
-For ordered factors, the default is "contr.poly" (orthogonal polynomials).
+For ordered factors, the default is "contr.poly" (orthogonal polynomials); we won’t cover polynomial contrasts in this subject but refer to p.33 of Chambers and Hastie (1992) for more details.
 We consider Age and Smoking as unordered factors, and we will use dummy coding.

 Code